 Involuntary Placements.
 These are Out of Home placements ordered by the court even though the parent disagrees.

 Voluntary Placement Agreements.
 When the parents agree that it would be best for their child to be in foster care or treatment for a period of time the county and the parents may enter into a Voluntary Placement Agreement.
-The Agreement includes information about services which will be provided to the parent and the child that will allow the child to move back home.
+The Agreement includes information about services which are provided to the parent and the child that will allow the child to move back home.

 Parents can change their mind about the voluntary placement and ask that their child be returned home.
 The county must return the child unless they go to court and prove that the child would not be safe at home.